loominatrx/t-util/README.md

 # t-util
-t-util is table utility for Lua and Luau (or Roblox Lua) that is created for making table manipulation much easier.
+t-util is table utility for Lua and Luau (or Roblox Lua) that is created to extend Lua's standard table library with additional methods for working with tables.
+Many of its methods come in the standard libraries for other languages.

-I created this module because I feel like Lua's table library is lack of something.
-I added around 20 methods that you can use for your projects.

-## Examples
 Notes:
 1. If you're using Roblox Studio, you need to define t-util as `table`, as Roblox don't let me wrap built-in objects using metatable.
    ```lua